jolaya182/nateServerWordCount/README.md

 npm run-script prebuild
 ```

-go to `http://localhost:8080/` on your webbrowser
+go to `http://localhost:8080/` url on your webbrowser

 To use jest test on the backend